tldr-pages/tldr/pages/common/fdupes.md

 `fdupes {{directory1}} -R {{directory2}}`

-- Search recursively and prompt for file to preserve, deleting all other duplicates:
+- Search recursively for duplicates and display interactive prompt to pick which ones to keep, deleting the others:

 `fdupes -rd {{directory}}`